Testicular Cancer: Staging and Treatment

 Stage IIIB:

-- Any pT or TX, Any N, M1a, S2: The tumor may or may not have grown outside the testicle (any pT), or the extent of the tumor can’t be assessed for some reason (TX).
-The cancer might or might not have spread to nearby lymph nodes (any N).
+• Any pT or TX, Any N, M1a, S2: The tumor may or may not have grown outside the testicle (any pT), or the extent of the tumor can’t be assessed for some reason (TX).
+The cancer may or may not have spread to nearby lymph nodes (any N).
 It has spread to distant lymph nodes or to the lungs (M1a).
 At least 1 tumor marker level is much higher than normal (S2).

 Stage IIIC:

-- Any pT or TX, Any N, M1a, S3: The tumor may or may not have grown outside the testicle (any pT), or the extent of the tumor can’t be assessed for some reason (TX).
-The cancer might or might not have spread to nearby lymph nodes (any N).
+• Any pT or TX, Any N, M1a, S3: The tumor may or may not have grown outside the testicle (any pT), or the extent of the tumor can’t be assessed for some reason (TX).
+The cancer may or may not have spread to nearby lymph nodes (any N).
 It has spread to distant lymph nodes or to the lungs (M1a).
 At least 1 tumor marker level is very high (S3).

-- Any pT or TX, Any N, M1b, Any S: The tumor might or might not have grown outside the testicle (any pT), or the extent of the tumor can’t be assessed for some reason (TX).
-The cancer might or might not have spread to nearby lymph nodes (any N).
+• Any pT or TX, Any N, M1b, Any S: The tumor may or may not have grown outside the testicle (any pT), or the extent of the tumor can’t be assessed for some reason (TX).
+The cancer may or may not have spread to nearby lymph nodes (any N).
 It has spread to distant parts of the body other than the lymph nodes or to the lungs (M1b).
 Tumor marker levels might or might not be higher than normal (any S).

 How is testicular cancer treated?

 Treatment for testicular cancer depends on many things, like your cancer stage, age, overall health, and testing results.
-Your treatment may include some or all the following:
+Your treatment may include:

 Surgery